cschpc/student-cluster-competition-2024/Proposal/proposal.md

 Each team member has a set of goals that they describe below.

-Kim Takala: HPC is a big area of intereset for me and something I want to learn more about.
+Kim Takala: HPC is a big area of interest for me and something I want to learn more about.
 I am also hopeful that this might lead to a career in the field.
 I have no experience with HPC prior to this, but I'm eager to learn more.
-I have experience in the theory of computational science in the form of two courses on data structures and algorithms using python.
-Along with some experience in the theory of scheduling and threading, as well as a course on linear algebra and matrices.
+I have limited experience in the theory of computational science, along with some experience in the theory of scheduling and threading and matrices.

 Hex Sun: